-Note: Indicate two years of actual information on the DA 405 for each fund source.
+Note: Indicate two years of actual information on the DA 405 for each fund source (in the September 2021 budget submission, those two years will be FY 2020 and FY 2021).

 This budget example is intended to serve as an illustration of the different parts of an agency's budget; it is neither a complete nor an actual replication of any single agency's budget.
+As it applies to your agency's budget narrative, it reflects the following outline: